European shares slip ahead of Fed outcome; BMW races higher | Business

 European shares slip ahead of Fed outcome; BMW races higher

-European stocks ticked lower on Wednesday as most investors stayed on the sidelines ahead of the U.S. Federal Reserve's policy decision, while German carmaker BMW jumped after forecasting significant profit growth in 2021.
+European stocks dropped on Wednesday, with most investors on the sidelines ahead of the U.S. Federal Reserve's policy decision, while BMW shares jumped after the German carmaker forecast significant profit growth in 2021.

-The pan-European STOXX 600 index edged 0.3% lower, trading below a one-year peak after a cautious session in Asian markets.
-The Fed's monetary policy stance will be closely watched after a recent run-up in Treasury yields stoked concerns about a pick-up in inflation as the U.S. economy rebounds from pandemic lows.
+The pan-European STOXX 600 index fell 0.5%, trading below a one-year peak, with the utilities and basic resources sectors leading declines.
+The Fed's policy stance will be watched after a recent run-up in Treasury yields stoked investor concerns about inflation picking up as the U.S. economy rebounds from the pandemic.
 The central bank's policy statement and economic forecasts are due at 2 p.m.
 EDT (1800 GMT).

-"The Fed at this point probably thinks that the impact of the high yield is relatively modest on the stock market," said Dhaval Joshi, chief strategist at BCA Research in London.
-"They will stick to their narrative, and only if there is a big sort of pushback in the market crisis, would they intervene aggressively."
+"Investors prefer to stand on the sidelines ahead of one of the most anticipated FOMC meetings in the past few quarters," said Milan Cutkovic, market analyst at Axi.
+"Fed Chair Powell will have a difficult time convincing markets that a rising inflation rate is not cause for concern, and that a rate hike is still at least two years away."

-A move into some of the cheaply valued sectors such as banks and energy has pushed European stocks closer to record levels hit last year, with investors counting on vaccination drives and stimulus measures to spur a strong global rebound this year.
-BMW rose 4.4% after it said it expects a significant annual increase in group pre-tax profit in 2021 as it forecast a strong performance in all its segments.
+A move into some cheaply valued sectors such as banks and energy has pushed European stocks closer to record levels hit last year, with investors counting on vaccination drives and stimulus measures to spur a strong global rebound this year.
+BMW rose 6.2% after it forecast a significant annual increase in pre-tax profit in 2021 with strong performance in all segments.

-Europe's automobiles & parts index gained 1.5% to hit a fresh 2018 high, with Volkswagen rising 3.1% after it forecast its 2021 deliveries, sales, and earnings to come in above the previous year's level.
-German airport operator Fraport jumped 3.9% after HSBC upgraded the stock to "buy", saying the pandemic has forced the company to become "better".
+Europe's automobiles & parts index gained 3.3% to hit a 2018 high, with Volkswagen jumping 11.0% after it forecast 2021 deliveries, sales and earnings to exceed the previous year's level.
+German airport operator Fraport added 0.6% after HSBC upgraded the stock to "buy", saying the pandemic has forced the company to become "better".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)